fariziluzman-DS/Essential/HTML + SQL/README.md

 # HTML + SQL

-My HTML + SQL folder, it consists basic templates and sql filtering, for training purposes only
+My HTML + SQL folder, it consists basic templates and sql filtering, for training purpose only

 ### A little bit of my work